dyhes/zulip/zerver/webhooks/grafana/doc.md

 1. Create an alert.
 Within your new alert rule, scroll down to the **Notifications** section.
 Click on the button next to **Send to** and select the webhook notification channel you just made.
-You can also choose to write a message, which will be included in the Zulip notifications.
+You can also choose to write a message, which will be included in the Aloha notifications.

 1. Return to **Notification channels**.
-You may now click **Send Test** and you will see a Grafana test alert notification in Zulip.
+You may now click **Send Test** and you will see a Grafana test alert notification in Aloha.

 {!congrats.md!}